davetron5000/wtf-is-a-webpack/markdown/sourcemaps.md

 Webpack can produce sourcemaps.
 The configuration option is, of course, not called something intuitive like `sourceMap`, but instead is called [`devtool`](https://webpack.js.org/configuration/devtool/).

 The possible values for `devtool:` are many, and poorly documented.
-Since we have different configurations for production and developoment, we can use different source map strategies.
+Since we have different configurations for production and development, we can use different source map strategies.
 For production, we'll use `source-map` as that contains the most information and is designed for production.

 In `webpack/production.js`: